LTLA/chipseqDBResults/h3k9ac.knit.md

 <p class="caption">(\#fig:bghistplot)Histogram of average abundances across all 2 kbp genomic bins.
 The filter threshold is shown as the red line.</p>
 </div>

-The actual filtering itself is done by simply subsetting the `RangedSummarizedExperiment` object.
+The filtering itself is done by simply subsetting the `RangedSummarizedExperiment` object.

 ```r
 filtered.data <- win.data[keep,]
 ```

-# Normalizing for library-specific trended biases
+# Normalizing for sample-specific trended biases

-Normalization is required to eliminate confounding library-specific biases prior to any comparisons between libraries.
+Normalization is required to eliminate confounding sample-specific biases prior to any comparisons between samples.
-Here, a trended bias is present between libraries in Figure \@ref(fig:trendplot).
+Here, a trended bias is present between samples in Figure \@ref(fig:trendplot).
-This refers to a systematic fold-difference in window coverage between libraries that changes according to the average abundance of the window.
+This refers to a systematic fold-difference in per-window coverage between samples that changes according to the average abundance of the window.

 ```r